-If we are in God's image, it follows that we should engage our lives in such a way as to imitate God.
-If we are MADE like him, it follows that we should ACT like him and be like him in every way possible.
+Since we have been specially created in God's image, it therefore follows we should direct our lives in such a way as to imitate him.
+Our focus should be to act like our Father in every possible way we can.
 We need to let his character become our character; his love the pattern for our love; his justice how we meet out justice; his judgment how we judge, and so on.

-Not only did he follow his Father's commandments, he followed their intent and spirit.
-Jesus said "'And He Who sent Me is with Me.
-The Father has not left Me alone because I always do the things that please Him.'"
-(John 8:29)
+Jesus followed not only the letter of God's holy commandments but also their full spiritual intent and meaning.
+Jesus said in the book of John, the eighth chapter 'And He Who sent Me is with Me.
+The Father has not left Me alone because I always do the things that please Him' (verse 29).

-Just as he separated Adam and Eve from the rest of creation by making them in the divine image, he separated the seventh day from the other days of the week by the divine action of RESTING.
-The Hebrew word that means "to rest" is sabat, from which we get our word "Sabbath."
-The Sabbath got its name by what God did on the first one, which is ceasing from his labors and resting with those made in his image.
-He rested from his work in order to have some peaceful fellowship with man and to celebration his creation.
+The seventh day or Saturday was made special and holy from all the other days by the divine action of resting.
+The Hebrew word used in Genesis 2:1 for 'rested' is shabath, Strong's Concordance #H7673.
+It is the original language word from which we get our word Sabbath.
+It got its name from what God did and did not do on the first one.
+God did not work or labor on shabath, but he did rest and place his presence in it.
+He rested from his work in order to have some peaceful fellowship with man and to celebrate his creation.